zenodotus280/BBCRadioDelay/README.md

     </limits>
 ```

-Lastly, you must open the following file and set `ENABLE=true`:
+Lastly, you must open the following file and insert a line of text with `ENABLE=true`:
 ```
 vi /etc/default/icecast2
 ```